zonaro/InnerFormValidation/README.md

   - **bcglobal**
   - **rupay**

   > OBS.: Define one or more brand classes to validate allowed flags.
-Use only  `creditcard ` class to validate any flag.
-After validation, this plugin adds the flagname on a `data-flagcard` attr
+Use only  `creditcard` class to validate any flag.
+After validation, a `data-flagcard` attr is added to element

 - **after** `numericvalue` - Numbers greater than `numericvalue`;